Canon 4000D vs Panasonic GX85

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 4000D and Panasonic Lumix DMC-GX85 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 Both the 4000D and the GX85 are recent models that are part of the current product line-up.
 The GX85 replaced the earlier Panasonic GX7, while the 4000D does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 4000D and GX85 can be found, respectively, in the Canon 4000D Manual (free pdf) or the online Panasonic GX85 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 4000D and the Panasonic GX85?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.